minetest-whynot/whynot-game/mods/tools/ccompass/README.md

     ccompass_restrict_target (Disabled by default): If enabled, only specific nodes are allowed for calibration (usable with any type waypoint nodes for example)
     ccompass_restrict_target_nodes: List of technical node names allowed for compass calibration, separated by ','
     ccompass_aliasses: If enabled the compas:* items will be aliased to the ccompass:* items for compatibility
+    ccompass_teleport_nodes: List of technical node names that triggers the teleport to destination, separated by ','

 ##  For developers: